Date(s) - 05/17/2022

 Eric Ström is an attorney and Licensed Mental Health Counselor.
 As an attorney, Eric provides legal counsel, consultation, and guidance to mental health professionals.
 Eric’s counseling practice is focused on providing counseling services to combat veterans and their families.
 Eric currently serves on the American Mental Health Counselors Association Ethics Committee, is the ethics advisor for the Washington Mental Health Counselors Association, and provides clinical consultation to the US Department of Veterans Affairs.

-This course is approved for 3 CE’s for LMHC’s, LMFT’s, LCSW’s and all associate level licensees.
+This course is approved for 3 CE hours in Law and Ethics for LMHC’s, LMFT’s, LCSW’s and all associate level licensees in Washington State.